Champii/dotfiles/README.md

     b = a
     add a, b

-#Will detect if one is a reference and autoderef if needed
-add = a, b -> a + b
+// Will detect if one is a reference and autoderef if needed add = a, b -> a + b
 ```
 ## Unsafe pointer arithmetic